 "Naipes Casino" was produced in a Spanish-suited version (40 or 48 cards), plastic coated version, in Anglo-American style and in special gaucho-style editions.

-Over the years the company evolved, and changes in the company's name and address can be seen reflected in the information printed on the four of cups.
-This is not always consistent with information printed on the box, however, since earlier stocks might still be being used.
+Over the years the company evolved, and changes in the company's name and address can be seen printed on the four of cups which are a helpful, approximate, dating guide.

 The random numbers printed on the lower part of the fours of cups are manufacturer's control numbers and their exact meaning is unknown, but may be related to accounting of the inland revenue tax.

-In around c.1970 the company name changed to Justo Rodero e Hijos S.A.I.C. with the factory address at Rio de Janeiro 935 and the sales office at Avda Fco Beiro 3855/59, Buenos Aires.
-Sometime after this the company address changed yet again to the current address at Av.
-Dorrego 611/25.
-Editions of Naipes Casino can be found with any of the above company names and addresses inscribed on the four of cups, and are still being produced today alongside other brands such as Naipes Brisca, Naipes Casino Celuplastic, Naipes Casino "SideCar" and Naipes Habana.
+Editions of Naipes Casino can be found with any of the above company names and addresses inscribed on the four of cups or the box, alongside other brands such as Naipes Brisca, Naipes Casino Celuplastic, Naipes Casino "SideCar" and Naipes Habana.